florenceyuelin/florenceyuelin.github.io/index.md

 evolving global geopolitical environment.
 We argue that federal industrial policy reflects a dual logic: it functions as an instrument of statecraft to enhance strategic and technological advantages vis-`avis global rivals, while simultaneously serving as a vehicle for domestic political distribution.
-Using a novel firm-level dataset that combines information from Good Jobs First's Subsidy Tracker and Bureau van Dijk’s Orbis Historical databases, we analyze the allocation of federal subsidies across more than 2 million firm-year observations from 2010 to 2021.
+Using a novel firm-level dataset that combines information from Good Jobs First's Subsidy Tracker and Bureau van Dijk’s Orbis Historical database, we analyze the allocation of federal subsidies across more than 2 million firm-year observations from 2010 to 2021.
 Our results show that firms more exposed to Chinese import competition and those operating in industries targeted by the “Made in China 2025” initiative are significantly more likely to